 Discover this summer’s on-trend shades for your nails, whatever your skin tone...

 Nothing completes a look better than polished nails, whether they be painted, gel or acrylic.
-If you’re doing your nails at home or getting a professional manicure or pedicure, compliment your outfit with the most flattering summer nail colours for your skin tone.
+And with some gorgeous nail products on offer in the best beauty advent calendars –already on sale – you’ll be spoilt for choice when it comes to colours and formulas.
+Whether you’re doing your nails at home or getting a professional manicure or pedicure, compliment your outfit with the most flattering summer nail colours for your skin tone.
 Find out what colours work best with your skin tone then take your pick from these gorgeous nails colours for all shades of skin.

 It’s is a great time to flash some colour and this year’s trends offer some thing for everyone.
 “Summer affords an exciting and adventurous nail polish palette with everything from brights, neons and pastels to berries, blues, peaches and pinks,” enthuses Alex Fox, editor-in-chief of Scratch magazine and global director of the Nailympia competitions.

 “Citrus shades of yellow and orange punctuated the London spring/summer catwalks as seen on Mark Fast and Pam Hogg runways,” says Alex.
 “We’ll see corals, smooth nudes and whites promenading alongside the colour of the year – blue – and a gorgeous look for summer was seen sashaying down the runway of Olivia Ruben with hands adorning a pastel palette of mint green, lilac, pale blue, yellow and coral.”

 As well as the 2020 trending colours, styles include a nod to the glam ‘80s with fun colours, geometrics, block shapes and even Nails Inc’s temperature-reactive colour-changing polish – reminiscent of the mood rings we had as kids.
 “Nail art will be minimalist,” says Alex, while that perpetual favourite – the French mani – also features but in revised versions, “French will appear in a myriad of ways from a thin line or doubled up to sensational coloured tips.”